inveniosoftware/invenio/docs/developers/docker.rst

     import ipdb; ipdb.set_tracepoint()

-Furthermore you can debug MySQL at `localhost:3306` and Redis at `localhost:6379`.
+Furthermore you can debug MySQL at `localhost:23306`, RabbitMQ via `localhost:25672` (webinterface at `localhost:25673`) and Redis at `localhost:26379`.
 You might want to use flower_ for celery debugging and analysis as well.
 Just run the following command to open the webinterface at port `5555`:

 .. code-block:: shell

-    celery flower --broker=redis://localhost:26379/1
+    celery flower --broker=amqp://guest:guest@localhost:25672//

 Code changes and live reloading
 -------------------------------